wp-plugins/ik-facebook/readme.txt

 The IK Facebook Plugin includes the option to set your own custom CSS for styling purposes or, if you prefer, the IK Facebook Plugin allows you to include a custom style sheet in your theme directory  -- either method is great for displaying a custom Facebok Feed widget.
 The IK Facebook Plugin also allows the user to select from a few pre-made Feed Themes, to help generate their custom Facebook Feed widget.  *Gone are the days of fighting with the Facebook Social Plugin!*

+= New Features Are On The Way! =

+Currently on our roadmap, we are planning on doing a lot more with the new Photo Gallery features - such as lightbox technology and other javascript options, sidebar widgets, and more!
+We also have plans to add more options to the sidebar custom facebook feed widget, as well as adding the ability to display videos in your custom facebook feed.
 == Installation ==

 This section describes how to install the plugin and get it working.